Francis-Calingo/Visualizing-Migration-in-Canada/README.md

 ![image](https://github.com/user-attachments/assets/d642d399-c8b6-4129-9d8f-fc2c74260992)

 <p>Secondly, the growth rates of these CMAs and their immigrant population (2016-21) were compared.
 Again they are broken down by region.
 And based on this graph, you can see that pretty much every CMA’s foreign-born population is outpacing their general population’s growth rate, with a bit of regional variations.
-BC exhibited the highest general population growth rate, but the Atlantic exhibiting the highest foreign-born population growth rate.</p>
+BC exhibited the highest general population growth rate, but the Atlantic exhibited the highest foreign-born population growth rate.</p>

 ![image](https://github.com/user-attachments/assets/fb5d53e1-ae54-419a-9c59-8439efc391c5)

-<p>The third plot is a FacetGrid of some scatter plots comparing CMA populations to per-capita recent immigrant population broken down by continents of origin, and colours once again assigned by region.
+<p>The third plot is a FacetGrid of some scatter plots comparing CMA populations to per-capita recent immigrant populations broken down by continents of origin, and colours once again assigned by region.
 Note that using Seaborn instead of Plotly changed the colouring scheme.
 For the most part, there were no interesting nor discernible patterns for the rate of migration for people from the Americas, Europe, and Oceania.
 But where it gets interesting is looking at the plots for Africa and Asia.
 It’s more dispersed for the Asia plot versus the Africa plot.</p>

 ![image](https://github.com/user-attachments/assets/4a9aba8d-5915-4c48-ae18-fd102eb26a2e)